Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Construction of auxiliary integral kernels related to the semigroups of and

-We want to calculate the trace of an operator in $L^2\left(\IR^{d},H\right)$, and thus it is helpful to find a $B\left(H\right)$-valued integral kernel, and integrate its trace in $H$ over the diagonal, which is intuitive, considering the scalar case covered by Mercer's Theorem.
-A Hilbert space version is provided in the Appendix of \cite{BruSee}, albeit only for $\IR^{d}$, $d=1$.
-However for general $d\in\IN$ the original proof works with the necessary simple changes.
+We want to calculate the trace of an operator in $L^2\left(\IR^{d},H\right)$, and thus it is helpful to find a $B\left(H\right)$-valued integral kernel, and integrate its trace in $H$ over the diagonal, which is intuitive, considering the scalar case covered by the well-known theorem by Mercer.
+A Hilbert space version is provided in the appendix of \cite{BruSee}, albeit only for $\IR^{d}$, $d=1$.
+However for general $d\in\IN$ the original proof works with the necessary simple changes (which we omit here).

 \begin{Theorem}[\cite{BruSee}] Let $Y$ be a separable Hilbert space, and $T\in S^1\left(L^2\left(\IR^{d},Y\right)\right)$.
 Then there exists a unique $S^{1}\left(Y\right)$-valued measurable integral kernel $t$ of $T$, such that